 Between the scum and sludge layers is wastewater without any solids; commonly known as the clear layer.
 Inside the tank, is a hole that separates the two chambers.
 This partition has about a 4” round hole half way down.
-This hole allows the water, with no solids remaining in it, to flow into the next chamber.
+This hole allows the clear water, with no solids, to flow into the next chamber.
 This chamber is storage for water to be dispersed into the drainfield, (sometimes known as the leach field).
 On the outlet side of the septic tank, is another baffle.
 This serves two purposes.
 First, we attach a filter inside the baffle; this prevents any solids that have made it into the second chamber from going out into the drainfield.
 The baffle also serves as a way to draw water from the middle layer to exit into the drainfield.
 This side of the septic tank is supposed to be free of solids, but the baffle acts as insurance.

-Over time, sludge layers and scum layers settle and build up into thicker deposits.
+Over time, sludge layers and scum layers settle and will build up into thicker deposits.
 These deposits are why it is a good idea to pump your septic tank at least once every three years.
 If these deposits get too thick, they can make their way into the liquid chamber and eventually out into the drainfield, or plug up the filter if one is installed.
 Solids will plug up the drainfield and prevent it from dispersing water into the ground.
 This can cause flooding at the tank and make a mess of the site.